-\subsection{a parameter-dependent fixed point theorem}
+\section{A parameter-dependent fixed point theorem}

 The following well known results are frequently used in this paper.
-We write here (also the very simple proof) for the convenience of the readers.
-Some \emph{redundant} conditions are removed in order for us to apply.
+We state them (together with a very simple proof) for the convenience of the readers.
+Some \emph{redundant} conditions are removed in order for us to be able to apply them.